-I am currently unemployed.
-In October and for 3 months, I will work as a postdoc in the team CASH at the ENS Lyon in France.
+I am working as a postdoc in the team CASH at the ENS Lyon in France until the end of of December.
 I am looking for work or postdoc in 2025.

 I work mainly with OCaml.
 All my work is publish under open source license.